 A First for Stewart State Forest

-This event marked the first-ever tree planting at Stewart State Forest, a 6,700-acre area featuring wetlands, fields, and forests.
-Volunteers planted a variety of native species, including red oak, bare oak, sycamore, red maple, silver maple, white pine, black chokeberry, silky dogwood, red osier dogwoods, sweet gum, and pussy willow.
+This event marked the first-ever tree planting at Stewart State Forest, a 6,700-acre area with wetlands, fields, and forests.
+To begin, volunteers planted native species such as red oak, sycamore, red maple, silver maple, white pine, and silky dogwood.
+In addition, they planted black chokeberry, red osier dogwood, sweet gum, bare oak, and pussy willow.

-Reforestation encourages more carbon sequestration and local biodiversity.
-Planting native tree species also accelerates the natural regeneration process, which would otherwise take a very long time.
-Each tree planted contributes positively to oxygen production and offers long-term benefits, with the potential lifespan of these trees reaching up to 200 years.
+Furthermore, reforestation supports more carbon sequestration and boosts local biodiversity.
+Planting native tree species also speeds up the natural regeneration process, which would otherwise take decades.
+Each tree contributes to oxygen production and offers benefits lasting centuries, with some trees living up to 200 years.

 On the morning of the event, the volunteers faced a heavy rainfall.
 Despite initially appearing as an obstacle, it was actually the key to making it a success.
 “Rain will always make the planting successful,” a NYDEC forester explained.
 “What kills most tree planting efforts is a lack of rain.”
 The timely rainfall provided the moisture needed for the newly planted trees to establish their roots and grow in their new environment.